Will my auto insurance cover other cars?

 On This Page

 Car insurance companies usually cover the car and anyone who drives that car with permission.
-In other words, a friend or family member that gets into an accident in your car will be covered under your policy.
+In other words, a friend or family member who gets into an accident in your car will be covered under your policy.

 If you are driving someone else’s car, it’s their insurance policy that covers you.
 That means you need to be sure the other person has insurance before you borrow their car.